HugoDaniel/redux-canvas/README.md

   ctx.fillRect(0,0,50,50);
 }

-// 1st register a context (call an action after a canvas is mounted)
+// the redux action to register a context
+// (you can call it after a canvas is mounted)
+// this also clears the context by specifying a function in "paintOnce"
-// this also calls a clear action on it (though you can just register it
-// and do the painting later). function initAlertCanvas(ctx) {
+// (though you can just register it and do the painting later). function initAlertCanvas(ctx) {
   return
     { type: INIT_ALERT